-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort.

-· Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
+- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-· Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 4,212 Total first-time, first-year (freshman) women who applied 7,422 Total first-time, first-year (freshman) men who were admitted 1,974 Total first-time, first-year (freshman) women who were admitted 2,951 Total full-time, first-time, first-year (freshman) men who enrolled 304 Total part-time, first-time, first-year (freshman) men who enrolled 4 Total full-time, first-time, first-year (freshman) women who enrolled 422 Total part-time, first-time, first-year (freshman) women who enrolled 3
+Total first-time, first-year men who applied 4,190 Total first-time, first-year women who applied 7,276 Total first-time, first-year of another gender who applied - Total first-time, first-year men who were admitted 2,161 Total first-time, first-year women who were admitted 3,424 Total first-time, first-year of another gender who were admitted - Total full-time, first-time, first-year men who enrolled 356 Total part-time, first-time, first-year men who enrolled 0 Total full-time, first-time, first-year women who enrolled 584 Total part-time, first-time, first-year women who enrolled 2 Total full-time, first-time, first-year of another gender who enrolled - Total part-time, first-time, first-year of another gender who enrolled - Total first-time, first-year (degree-seeking) who applied 11,466 Total first-time, first-year (degree-seeking) who were admitted 5,585 Total first-time, first-year (degree-seeking) enrolled 942

-C2 Freshman wait-listed students
+C2 First-time, first-year wait-listed students

-Students who met admission requirements but whose final admission was contingent on space availability
+Students who met admission requirements but whose final admission was contingent on space availability.

-Yes No Do you have a policy of placing students on a waiting list? Х

-If yes, please answer the questions below for Fall 2020 admissions:
+Yes No Do you have a policy of placing students on a waiting list? Х If yes, please answer the questions below for Fall 2022 admissions:

-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: 1,106 Number accepting a place on the waiting list: 740 Number of wait-listed students admitted: 329
+Waiting List Total Number of qualified applicants offered a place on waiting list: 1,651 Number accepting a place on the waiting list: 987 Number of wait-listed students admitted: 0

-Yes No Is your waiting list ranked? Х If yes, do you release that information to students?
+Yes No Is your waiting list ranked?
+X If yes, do you release that information to students?
 Do you release that information to school counselors?